numpy/numpy.org/content/en/benchmark.md

 ### Numba

 Numba is the Just In Time compiler of the Python functions.
 It translates codes to machine codes using LLVM compiler infrastructure.
-NumPy support varity of features in Numba like passing NumPy arrays as arrguments, including structured `dtypes`, ufuncs, generalized ufuncs and many more.
-They are also capable of using variety of NumPy's function in `nopython` mode which helps functions to generate fully compiled result hence removing mediating Python interpretator calls.
-It's user API supports variety of decoartors like `@jit`, `@vectorize`, `@guvectorize`, `@stencil`, `@jitclass`, `@cfunc`, and `@overload` which make it easier to use.
+NumPy supports diversified features in Numba like passing NumPy arrays as arguments, including structured `dtypes`, ufuncs, generalized ufuncs, and many more.
+Numba uses nopython mode to generate fully compiled results without the need for intermediate Python interpreter calls.
+Its user API supports diversified decorators like `@jit`, `@vectorize`, `@guvectorize`, `@stencil`, `@jitclass`, `@cfunc`, and `@overload`; which make it easier to use.
+Numba is popular in the community since it saves so much time.
+Numba is approximate 10x times faster than NumPy.

-NumPy and Numba both uses compiled ufuncs, hence they both gives same result in manual looping which is one of the limitation of Numba.
-Another thing in which Numba lacks behind is that is does not support all functions of NumPy, there are functions in NumPy which does not support some of the optional arrguments in nopython mode.
-Numba is capable of using linear algebra calls in the compiled functions but does not return any faster implementation.
+NumPy and Numba both use a similar type of compilation for ufuncs in manual looping resulting in the same speed.
+Another thing that Numba lacks behind is that it does not support all functions of NumPy.
+There are functions in NumPy which does not hold up some of the optional arguments in nopython mode.
+It can implement linear algebra calls in the compiled functions but does not return any faster implementation.

-Same kind of technology is used by Julia for acceleration.
-Numba is heavily used in community and since it helps saving a lot of time - thus, this was chosen as one of the candidates for benchmarking.
-NumPy is approximately 10x times slower than Numba.

 Visit [here](https://numba.pydata.org/) to know more about Numba.